-To renew or replace your Permanent Resident Card it currently takes 104 days, on average, as of November 2018.
+To renew or replace your Permanent Resident Card it currently takes 90 days, on average, as of the pandemic.
 Please note that if your application is sent for “secondary review” or if you are sent the Residency Determination then you can expect the process to take more than year, or more.

 During the winter of 2015-16, processing times were much slower.
 The official processing time for renewals was over 190 days in January 2016.
 And it was over 100 days for new permanent residents.
 This delay was caused by a couple of different factors: